hsyhsw/NEC-IR-decoder/README.md

 ![circuit](./circuit.svg)

-Here is the impleneted decoding scheme.
+Here is the implemented decoding scheme.
 (yellow for analog IR input, blue for wait event, green for data detection)

 **Note that yellow and green traces are shwon inverted!**